You are here

 MLA publication style is based on The Chicago Manual of Style, sixteenth edition (CMS16) (Chicago, IL: University of Chicago Press; 2010), and Merriam-Webster’s Collegiate Dictionary, eleventh edition (MW11) (Springfield, MA: Merriam-Webster; 2003).
 However, MLA reference style is based on the Uniform Requirements for Manuscripts Submitted to Biomedical Journal and the National Library of Medicine’s (NLM’s) Citing Medicine: The NLM Style Guide for Authors, Editors, and Publishers (www.nlm.nih.gov/citingmedicine/) .

 This manual is designed to guide MLA’s writers and editors on questions of style that are not addressed by CMS16 or MW11 or on which MLA differs from these two authorities.
 When a question arises, individuals working on MLA publications should consult this manual first, then defer to MW11 for spelling and hyphenation and CMS16 for style and usage if the issue is not discussed here.
-In this manual, examples that are given to help clarify the issue are indented.
+Examples that are given to help clarify the issue are indented.
 A list of other references used and recommended by MLA is provided in Appendix A. Writers may also consult several back issues of MLA publications for samples.
 Writers for the Journal of the Medical Library Association (JMLA) should also consult the “Information for Authors.”
 The style manual appendixes include MLA preferred spelling and usage, common trade names, acronyms, and journal title abbreviations.

 Writers should be aware that editors may have a more comprehensive grasp of MLA style considerations, rules, and exceptions because of the frequency with which they deal with these issues and therefore reserve the right to choose among competing stylistic imperatives.
 Editors should be aware that writers are often experts in their subject area and may be more sensitive to subtle shifts in meaning that can result from a seemingly straightforward stylistic correction.
 Both parties should remember that the reader is the priority and, in that spirit, remain flexible without being lax and conscientious without being pedantic.